Andercore/Subway-Surfers/docs/index.md

-here you can find some games to have things in the game, as well as codes to change the game's gameplay.
+Here you can find some games to have things in the game, as well as codes to change the game's gameplay.

 ## Lasted Version